This set of Optical Communications Questions and Answers for Entrance exams focuses on “Practical Constraints of Coherent Transmission”.

 Explanation: Many approaches evolved in time for laser line width problem.
 The one which sustained and showed effects was the use of external resonator cavity in the lasers.

 7. The line width tolerance is wider for heterodyne receivers.
-State whether the given statement is true or false.

 Explanation: The laser line width requirements depend on the modulation format, coherent detection mechanism which includes the use of heterodyne and homodyne receivers.
 The line width tolerance is wider for heterodyne receivers when employing FSK modulation.